rise8-us/delivery-playbooks/docs/content/plays/product/composite-metrics.md

 Rule: “If any critical part is below a bar, cap the whole score.”
 Using a driver's test analogy, you can ace parking and signaling, but if you run a red light, you fail—no amount of other goodness can fully compensate.

-> Tiny example
+> Tiny example:
-> * Add non-compensatory gate for critical standards or sacred dimensions (e.g. safety, accessibility)
+* Add non-compensatory gate for critical standards or sacred dimensions (e.g. safety, accessibility)
-> * "If accessibility < 95%, cap the result at 0.60"
+* "If accessibility < 95%, cap the result at 0.60"

 ##### Sheets/Excel: